david-tejada/rango/readme.md

 In Firefox, navigate to [about:addons](about:addons), click on the cog at the top right and then "Manage Extension Shortcuts".

-In Chrome, navigate to [chrome://extensions/](chrome://extensions/), click on the hamburger menu at the top left and select "Keyboard shortcuts".
+In Chrome, navigate to [chrome://extensions/shortcuts](chrome://extensions/shortcuts).

-In Edge, navigate to [edge://extensions/](edge://extensions/), click on "Keyboard shortcuts" on the left sidebar.
+In Edge, navigate to [edge://extensions/shortcuts](edge://extensions/shortcuts).

 ## Usage